jasona445/cpsc477-posture-project/README.md

 3. You're ready to use the Postural Analysis System!
    (Note: There are no additional dependencies that need to be installed apart from our code.)

+## Tasks Addressed by the Installation:
+The tasks this system aims to address are the following:
+i) periodically correct posture to practice maintaining good posture ii) learn what behaviors contribute to poor posture The first task is addressed by a combination of two of the main features of the system.
+By the TV displaying red boxes around passer-bys with bad posture, it is giving potential users a visual reminder to correct their posture.
+Our system then allows potential users to execute this under some guidance by providing stretching exercises that the users can then perform.
+The second task is addressed by allowing users the choice to access a QR code (by lifting their left arm) that they can then scan using their phone and access information regarding posture, what behaviors contribute to poor posture, and how to improve their posture.

 ## Deployment Environment Constraints:
 * **Physical Location:** The system is designed for deployment on a TV in a well-trafficked hallway.
 If deployed in a dissimilar environment, particularly without people within view, the program will not run accordingly.
 * **Sensing Capabilities:** The system relies on specific sensing capabilities such as Kinect skeleton tracking and group detection.
 Verify that these capabilities are functional in the deployment environment and adjust sensor placement if necessary to optimize data collection.